VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P3S.md

 This phase will start with **Heat of Condemnation**, stack and grab the tethers as usual.

-*Phoinix* will cast **Fledgling Flight** and the *Sparkfledged* will appear on top of 4 players, these players have to place them on the edge of the inner square, facing outside, on cardinal.
+*Phoinix* will cast **Fledgling Flight** and the *Sparkfledged* will appear on top of 4 players, these players have to place them on the edge of the inner square, facing outside, on cardinals.
 Once placed, everyone should move in to avoid **Ashen Eye**:
 <img class="soloImg" src="{{ page.imagePath | append: "fledgling.jpg" }}">

 Stack mid after for **Experimental Gloryplume**.
 The **Experimental Fireplume** part is always 8 orbs here, and the **Experimental Ashplume** is random.
 Base on the initial explosion, split into 2 groups, Tanks/Melees on one side and Healer/Ranged on the other, then either stack or spread when the middle explosion happens.